 At the Consortium’s annual meeting during CCCC in Portland, Ore., Drs.
 Nikki Caswell (email@example.com) and Susan Murphy (Susan.Murphy@tamucc.edu) were elected as co-chairs for a three-year term, 2017-2020.

 The 2017 meeting in Portland, Ore., will be held on Wednesday, March 15, from 6:30-8:30 p.m., Oregon Convention Center, C123.

-The meeting will feature program overviews and a presentation on common texts in MA programs.
-We also will set aside time for open discussion and to establish priorities for the upcoming year.
+The meeting will feature updates on Consortium initiatives, opportunities for collaboration, and planning for the upcoming year.
 We also will hold elections for Consortium chairs.
-The agenda is available here: 2016 Meeting Agenda.
-If you have any questions or anything that you would like us to address in the meeting, please contact Rebecca Jackson (email@example.com) and Eric Leake (firstname.lastname@example.org), Consortium Co-chairs.
+The agenda is available here: 2017 Meeting Agenda.
+If you have any questions or anything that you would like us to address in the meeting, please contact Rebecca Jackson (firstname.lastname@example.org) and Eric Leake (email@example.com), Consortium co-chairs.

 At the Consortium’s annual meeting last Wednesday, March 19, Drs.
 Rebecca Jackson and Eric Leake from Texas State University were elected as co-chairs for a three-year term, 2014-2017.
 They replace Drs.
 John Dunn and Derek Mueller who have served the Consortium as co-chairs since 2011.

 Three new Executive Board members were elected at the meeting.
 Drs.
 Stephanie Vie, U Central Florida, and Susan Wolff Murphy, Texas A&M-Corpus Christi, were elected to three year terms on the board.
 Dr. Nikki Caswell, East Carolina U, was elected for a two-year term, 2014-2016, and will fill the position vacated by Rebecca Jackson.